GLiNet-Community-Scripts/openwrt-flint3/README.md

 - **PPE WAN RX FIFO overruns.** Roughly 0.07–0.09 % of packets at ~1.9 Gbit/s.
   No longer the hard ~600 Mbit/s cap earlier builds had, but not zero.
-- **802.11r is incompatible with MLO.** hostapd's FT code has no MLD awareness — do not enable 11r on an MLD SSID.
+- **802.11r is incompatible with MLO.** hostapd's FT code has no MLD awareness — do not enable 11r on an MLO SSID.
 11k/11v are fine.

 ## Building